asim/reminder/README.md

 - [Names of Allah](https://github.com/asim/99-Names-Of-Allah)
 - [Sahih Bukhari](https://github.com/asim/bukhari)

-Some summarisation is provided by OpenAI but all sources of truth are authentic
+Summarisation is provided by OpenAI but all sources of truth are authentic